The 3Rs (Reduce, Reuse, Recycle)

 Waste Reduction

 The Group manages and recycles waste appropriately, with a target of maintaining zero emissions (waste-to-landfill ratio of less than 1%).

-In fiscal 2022, waste totaled 3,691 thousand tons and landfill waste totaled 30 thousand tons.
-The waste-to-landfill ratio was 0.8%, indicating that we continue to achieve our zero-emissions target.
+Sludge is the most common waste generated by refineries and plants, accounting for about 40% of the total waste volume.
 We pursue recycling and reuse through initiatives for waste reduction, including using the collected particulate matter and sludge released from oil refineries as raw materials for cement, and the repeated use of neutralized sludge1 at our smelting and refining facilities.
+In addition, we use LCA methodology2 in evaluating the development of certain lubricant products.

-1. 1Material generated by the neutralization reaction in the smelting process.
+- 1Material generated by the neutralization reaction in the smelting process.

-2. 2LCA methodology involves quantitatively evaluating the environmental effects of product manufacturing throughout the entire life cycle, from procurement of raw materials to manufacturing, transport, use, and disposal.
+- 2LCA methodology involves quantitatively evaluating the environmental effects of product manufacturing throughout the entire life cycle, from procurement of raw materials to manufacturing, transport, use, and disposal.
 LCA is an acronym for “life cycle assessment.”

 Responsible Management of Waste

 We confirm whether waste emitted at our refineries is disposed of responsibly in accordance with our duty under the Waste Disposal and Public Cleansing Act.
+Each of our refineries systematically conducts audits of waste disposal contractors.

 Increasing the Use of Recyclable Raw Materials